Transfer of Credit Policy

 4. To calculate the overall GPA, all hours pursued and total quality points earned for both institutional and transfer course work are used.

-5. Transfer credit from institutions outside the U.S. is awarded with a grade of P (Pass).
+5. Transfer course credit that indicates the course has been successfully completed and passed from institutions outside the U.S. is awarded with a grade of P (Pass).

-6. If courses are repeated for credit, only the last grade earned may be applied to a degree.
+6. If transfer courses were repeated for credit, or if the course is repeated for credit at McNeese, only the last grade earned may be applied to a degree.

 7. Lower-division courses (100- and 200-level) do not transfer as upper-division courses (300- and 400-level).
-In rare cases where a lower-division transfer course is equated to an upper-division McNeese course on a course articulation guide, the lower-division transfer course may not be used when computing the number of upper-division course credits required at McNeese for degree completion.
+In cases where a lower-division transfer course is equated to an upper-division McNeese course on a recognized or official course articulation guide, the lower-division transfer course may not be used when computing the number of upper-division course credits required at McNeese for degree completion.

-8. Vocational/technical courses are not considered for transfer unless a comprehensive review indicates collegiate level learning objectives taught by appropriately credentialed faculty are evident.
+8. Vocational/technical courses are not considered for transfer unless a comprehensive review indicates collegiate-level learning objectives taught by appropriately credentialed faculty are evident and the course is equivalent to a McNeese course in content, learning outcomes, and collegiate-level rigor.

 9. Credit for remedial or developmental courses is not awarded, except in cases of cross-enrollment with an approved community college; however, remedial course credit is not applicable to any degree program.